 However, most studies show that only about one in five patients are diagnosed with pancreatic cancer that appears to be confined to the pancreas.
 For some of these patients, potentially curative surgery may be an option.
 The operation most often performed is called a pancreatoduodenectomy, or more colloquially a Whipple procedure, named after Dr. Allen Whipple, a Columbia University surgeon who was the first American to perform the operation in 1935.
 It is generally used to remove tumors that are confined to the head, or right portion, of the pancreas.

 During this operation, the head of the pancreas and sometimes the body of the pancreas are removed.
 Part of the small intestine, part of the bile duct, the gallbladder, and lymph nodes near the pancreas are also removed.
 Sometimes part of the stomach is also removed.
-After removal of these structures. the remaining pancreas, bile duct, and the intestine is sutured back into the intestine to direct the gastrointestinal secretions back into the gut.
+After removal of these structures, the remaining pancreas, bile duct, and the intestine are sutured back into the intestine to direct the gastrointestinal secretions back into the gut.

 Although the procedure is complex, it has a long history of being performed successfully by surgeons who operate in high-volume centers, explains Dr. Michael Lieberman, Director of Surgical Oncology and Director of the Pancreas Center at NewYork-Presbyterian/Weill Cornell Medical Center.
 Surgeons there perform about 80 Whipple procedures every year, he says.